protontypes/open-sustainable-technology/README.md

 ## Analysis

 This database is used as part of the study [Open Source in Enviromental Sustainability](https://report.opensustain.tech/).
-For this purpose, various metadata from the listed repositories are evaluated by tool [AwesomeCure](https://github.com/protontypes/AwesomeCure).
+For this purpose, meta data from the listed repositories are evaluated via the tool [AwesomeCure](https://github.com/protontypes/AwesomeCure).
 The CSVs file can be easily read into a Pandas DataFrame using the following code:

 ```python
 import pandas as pd